The Brunts Academy: History

-The Samuel Brunts Statue.
-This statue used to be on the front of the old Black Boy hotel in Nottingham Market Place.
-When the hotel was pulled down a Mansfield coal merchant rescued the statue and gave it back to the school.
-If you look closely above the door to ‘Brunts Chambers’ at the corner of Clumber Street and Leeming Street you can see another of these statues.
-This statue now sits in the memorial garden.
+The Samuel Brunts Statue was formerly on the front of the old Black Boy Hotel in Nottingham Market Place.
+When the hotel was pulled down, a Mansfield coal merchant rescued the statue and gave it to the school.
+It now sits in the Memorial Garden.
+Above the door to Brunts Chambers, at the corner of Clumber Street and Leeming Street, there is another statue of Brunt.

 The School Song.
-The former grammar school was distinguished by the fact that it had its own school song, composed by a former music teacher.
+The former grammar school had its own school song, composed by a music teacher.